anthonyhfm/psprism/README.md

 * 📦 **Self-Contained Output:** Generated C++ projects build independently without requiring `psprism` source trees.
 * 🗺️ **Ghidra Map Integration:** Imports function symbol boundaries and names for readable code structure.
 * 🎯 **Hardware Roundtrip Verification:** Guarantees translation accuracy through real hardware testing.

+---

+## 🤖 AI Acknowledgment & Origin

+This project started as an experiment after being genuinely surprised by how effectively modern AI (Codex) handled initial MIPS instruction lifting and static recompilation prototypes.
+What began as a small weekend test quickly evolved into `psprism`.

+While a majority of the codebase and runtime translation stubs were generated with AI assistance, every module, architectural decision, and host bridge is human-guided, reviewed, and verified on real PSP hardware.
+We embrace AI tools to accelerate reverse engineering and long-term game preservation.